 The amendment is effective for annual reporting periods beginning on or after January 1, 2022.
 Earlier application is permitted.
-The amendments are not expected to have significant impact on the Company's financial statements.
+The amendments do not have significant impact on the Company's financial statements.

 Amendments to PAS 37, Provisions, Contingent Liabilities and Contingent Assets - Onerous Contract: Cost of Fulfilling a Contract